Al Sarrantonio

-Al Sarrantonio (born May 25, 1952) is an American horror and science fiction writer, editor and publisher who has authored more than 50 books and 90 short stories.
-He has also edited numerous anthologies and has been called "brilliant" and "a master anthologist" by Booklist.
+Al Sarrantonio (May 25, 1952 – January 27, 2025) was an American horror and science fiction writer, editor, and publisher who authored more than 50 books and 90 short stories.
+He also edited numerous anthologies.

 Background and education

-Sarrantonio was born in New York City and grew up on Long Island.
-He is of Italian and Scots-Irish descent.
+Sarrantonio was born in New York City on May 25, 1952, and grew up on Long Island.
+He was of Italian and Scots-Irish descent.
 He began his career at the age of 16 with a nonfiction appearance in one of editor Ray Palmer's publications.
 He continued to write throughout university, and in 1974, after graduation from Manhattan College with a B.A. in English, he attended the Clarion Science Fiction Writers Workshop at Michigan State University.

+Sarrantonio died on January 27, 2025, at the age of 72.